John Keswick: Post-war career

 After the Communist takeover, Jardine's head office was moved to Hong Kong.
-Despite attempting to work with the Communists and personally negotiating the handover of Jardines assets to the communists, business conditions became worse.
+Despite attempting to work with the Communists and personally negotiating the handover of Jardine assets to the communists, business conditions became worse.
 He and his wife were put under house arrest.
 Operations were closed in 1954 with the effective nationalisation of the company's interests and a $20 million loss.

-He was the taipan of the Jardines from 1952 to 1956 in Hong Kong and was appointed to the Executive Council.
+He was the taipan of Jardine from 1952 to 1956 in Hong Kong and was appointed to the Executive Council.
 For his contributions, he was invested as a Companion of the Order of St Michael and St George (CMG) in 1950.
 He was also the president of the Sino-British Trade Council from 1961 to 1973 and was at one time president of the China Association and vice-president of the Great Britain-China Centre.
 In 1973, he was awarded the Knight Commander of the Order of St Michael and St George (KCMG) for his contributions to China trade.
 As a personal friend of Zhou Enlai, Sir John continued to make annual trips to China.
-In 1979 when Deng Xiaoping seized the power after the Cultural Revolution, Sir John visited China with the Great Britain-China Centre delegation that led by Malcolm MacDonald, former British High Commissioner in Southeast Asia and also a long-time friend of Zhou Enlai, and included Sir Harold Thompson and Elizabeth Wright.
+In 1979 when Deng Xiaoping seized power after the Cultural Revolution, Sir John visited China with the Great Britain-China Centre delegation led by Malcolm MacDonald, former British High Commissioner in Southeast Asia and also a long-time friend of Zhou Enlai, and included Sir Harold Thompson and Elizabeth Wright.
 They had a 90-minute surprise interview with Deng and met with many Chinese officials.

 Personal life and family

 Sir John spoke fluent Chinese.
-He developed friendship with Zhou Enlai, Premier of the People's Republic of China, and Madame Soong Ching-ling, wife of Sun Yat-sen during his stay in China.
+He developed a friendship with Zhou Enlai, Premier of the People's Republic of China, and Madame Soong Ching-ling, wife of Sun Yat-sen during his stay in China.
 He was a Chinese art collector, particularly contemporary paintings.

-He married Clare Mary Alice Cynthia Catherine Celia Elwes (1905–1998), youngest daughter of the tenor Gervase Elwes and Lady Winefride, daughter of the 8th Earl of Denbigh.
+He married Clare Mary Alice Cynthia Catherine Celia Elwes (1905–1998), youngest daughter of tenor Gervase Elwes and Lady Winefride, daughter of the 8th Earl of Denbigh.
 They married in Westminster Cathedral in 1940.
 Their only child was Margaret Keswick (1941–1995).
-She was a writer, gardener and designer and married an American architect and writer Charles Jencks in 1978.
+She was a writer, gardener and designer and married an American architect and writer, Charles Jencks in 1978.

-Together with his daughter, Sir John founded the Hollywood Trust in 1981 to address problems the disadvantaged young people in Dumfries and Galloway faced, and also the Keswick Foundation in 1979 for the mental health in Hong Kong.
-Margaret also founded the Maggie's Centres for those suffering from cancer.
+Together with his daughter, Sir John founded the Hollywood Trust in 1981 to address problems that disadvantaged young people in Dumfries and Galloway faced, and in 1979 also the Keswick Foundation for mental health in Hong Kong.
+Margaret also founded Maggie's Centres for those suffering from cancer.